javy99/little-lemon-app/README.md

 ## Live Preview

 Check out the live version of the website!
-[View Live Demo](https://littlelemon.leanczo.vercel.app/)
+[View Live Demo](https://javy-littlelemon.vercel.app/)

 ## Features

 - Smooth navigation through the pages.
-- Explore the restaurant's menu in style.
 - Make a reservation using an interactive form.
 - Receive a reservation confirmation through a popup.
 - Built with React for a modern and interactive user experience.